Joe Burrow Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Season Stats

-- He's also contributed in the ground game, with 108 rushing yards (7.2 ypg) on 35 carries with two rushing touchdowns.
+- He also adds 108 rushing yards (7.2 ypg) on 35 carries while scoring two touchdowns on the ground.

-- The Bengals have thrown the ball in 54.9% of their plays from scrimmage this year while staying on the ground 45.1% of the time.
-This offensive attack ranks seventh in the NFL in points scored.
+- The Bengals, who rank seventh in the NFL in points scored, have dropped back to pass 54.9% of the time while opting for the ground attack 45.1% of the time.

 - Burrow accounts for 51.0% of his team's red zone plays, with 51 of his 481 pass attempts coming from inside the opponent's 20-yard line.